-Implementation Tiers: The Framework also consists of 4 implementation tiers that describe the degree to which an organization’s cybersecurity risk management practices exhibit the characteristics defined in the Framework.
-The tiers range from Partial (Tier 1) to Adaptative (4) and describe an increasing degree of rigor and how well-integrated cybersecurity risk decisions are into broader risk decisions and the degree to which the organization shares and receives cybersecurity info from external parties.
+The Framework also consists of four implementation tiers that describe the degree to which an organization’s cybersecurity risk management practices exhibit the characteristics defined in the Framework.
+The tiers range from Partial (Tier 1) to Adaptative (4) and describe an increasing degree of rigor and how well-integrated cybersecurity risk decisions are into broader risk decisions, and the degree to which the organization shares and receives cybersecurity info from external parties.

-Framework Core.
-A set of cybersecurity activities and references that is common across critical infrastructure sectors and organized around particular outcomes.
+Within the NIST CSF, a Framework Core is a set of cybersecurity activities and references that is common across critical infrastructure sectors and organized around particular outcomes.
 The Framework Core comprises four types of elements: Functions, Categories, Subcategories, and Informative References.

-Functions.
-One of the main components of the Framework, Functions provides the highest level of structure for organizing basic cybersecurity activities into Categories and Subcategories.
+Functions: One of the main components of the Framework, Functions provide the highest level of structure for organizing basic cybersecurity activities into Categories and Subcategories.
 The five Functions are Identify, Protect, Detect, Respond, and Recover.

 Examples of Subcategories include: